raviten/azure-powershell/src/DataBoxEdge/DataBoxEdge/help/Az.DataBoxEdge.md

 Updates storage account credential object for a device

 ### [Set-AzDataBoxEdgeUser](Set-AzDataBoxEdgeUser.md)
-Updates the user in a device
+Updates the local user in a device